Ryan McMahon Preview, Player Props: Rockies vs. Giants

 Ryan McMahon At The Plate

-- McMahon has 123 hits and an OBP of .330, both of which rank first among Colorado hitters this season.
+- McMahon leads Colorado with 123 hits and an OBP of .327 this season.

-- In 32.6% of his games this season, McMahon has driven in at least one run.
-In 16 of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- McMahon has had at least one RBI in 32.3% of his games this season (43 of 133), with more than one RBI 16 times (12.0%).
+He has also accounted for three or more of his team's runs in seven contests.

-- He has scored in 47.7% of his games this year, with more than one run scored in 8.3%.
+- He has scored in 63 of 133 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.